ColobyDevs/colobyv1.0/README.md

 ### 2. Code Repository
 - Host and manage code repositories for collaborative coding.
-- Support for version control with Git.
+- Support for version control like Git.
 - Branching and merging capabilities.
 - Review code changes and conduct code reviews.
 - Integrated code documentation.